 mapped <- ggmap(bc.map) + geom_point(data = summary.pinus, aes(x = long, y = lat, color = age), size = 2) grid.arrange(mapped, regress, nrow = 1)

 Figure 2.
-Panel A shows the date of earliest colonization by Pinus in western North America.
+Panel A shows the date of earliest colonization by Pinus in western North America, in calibrated radiocarbonyears.
 Panel B shows the same figure with a GAM smooth.
 The highlighted box indicated the estimate proposed by Strong and Hills [@strong2013holocene] based on their data set.

 And so we see a clear pattern of migration by Pinus in northwestern North America.
-These results match up broadly with the findings of Strong and Hills ([@strong2013holocene]) who suggest that Pinus reached a northern extent between 59 and 60oN at approximately 7 - 10kyr as a result of geographic barriers.
+These results match up well with the findings of Strong and Hills ([@strong2013holocene]) who suggest that Pinus reached a northern extent between 59 and 60oN at approximately 7 - 10kyr.

 Mammal Distributions in the Pleistocene

-Grahm et al. [@graham1996spatial] look for patterns of change in mammal distributions through the Pleistocene to modern era using fossil assemblages assembled from FAUNMAP.
-The paper uses multiple complex analyses to show in part, that mammal species have responded in a Gleasonian manner to climate change since the late-Pleistocene.
+Grahm et al. [@graham1996spatial] looked for patterns of change in mammal distributions through the Pleistocene to modern era using fossil assemblages assembled from FAUNMAP.
+The paper used multiple multivariate analyses to show in part, that mammal species have responded in a Gleasonian manner to climate change since the late-Pleistocene.
 Their paper shows some species migrating northward in response to warming climates, others staying relatively stable and some moving southward.
-Since FAUNMAP has been incorporated into Neotoma we aim to replicate tests of species distributional changes in a straightforward manner to demonstrate the utility of neotoma in analysing mammal distributions and change through time.
+FAUNMAP has been incorporated into Neotoma, so here we conduct simple analyses of species distributional changes.

-First we need to obtain all fossil assemblages from Neotoma for vertabeate fauna,
+First we need to obtain all fossil assemblages from Neotoma for verterbrate fauna,

 # Bounding box is effectively the continental USA, excluding Alaska. mam.set <- get_dataset(datasettype = "vertebrate fauna", loc = c(-125, 24, -66, 49.5)) # Calling this many sites can be very time consuming.
 It takes # approximately an hour to run fully. mam.dl <- get_download(sapply(mam.set, function(x) x$DatasetID))

 So, now we have all the sites, we need to bin them into time periods as in Graham et al. [@graham1996spatial].
 To do that we first need to build a large table with time and xy coordinates for each site.
 Time data in sample.meta is not the same as for for pollen data, where many pollen sites contain an age (often mean age) and upper and lower bounds.
 Most mammal sites have younger and older bounds, but no estimates of exact age.
-In this case we take a short-cut and simply average the younger and older bounds to save the reader from having to examine too much code.
+In this case we take a short-cut and simply calculate the age of a sample as the average the younger and older bounds to save the reader from having to examine too much code.

 library(plyr) # To be moved into the neotoma package. source("R/compile_it.R") compiled.mam <- ldply(mam.dl, .fun = function(x) compile_it(x), .progress = "text")